betterscientificsoftware/bssw.io/CuratedContent/InclusivityBugs.md

 Author(s) | Mark C. Miller
 Focus | Inclusive Communication

-Addresses inclusivity bugs steming from the use of commonly used language idioms.
+Discusses inclusivity bugs steming from the use of commonly used language idioms.

 Resource information | Details
 :--- | :---